01Go for a Hike

+Smartphones come equipped with fairly decent cameras, so you shouldn’t need any extra equipment for this other than an optional tripod or selfie-stick.
 This could pair nicely with a drive down memory lane or park scenery.
 You also can have a fun double date with another couple and take pictures of each other.

+If you live close to a major city or some nice attractions, you easily can take a day trip for the cost of gas if you bring your own food.
 Scout out some areas nearby or run a search on Google to see what fun things are around.
 Maybe you can take a hike or enjoy a day at the beach, a day in a neighboring city, or ride bicycles around.

-14Go to a museum
+09Go to a Museum

 Are you and your partner history buffs, or do you just enjoy learning more about your local area?
 You can choose the price of admission at a lot of museums, or you might be able to go for free on a certain day of the month.